SamLegros/100-days-of-code/log.md

 **Today's Progress**: Worked on adding PHP functionality to Curated Canvas beta.

 **Thoughts:** Today was a much better day than yesterday in terms of implementing code that actually works!
 I actually revisited an old YouTube tutorial I completed and used that code as inspiration.
 I was able to figure out user sign ups quite fast to my surprise.
 The next hurdle was getting them to sign in with that information.
 For some reason, it took a while to get this to work (you would think that sign ups are more advanced than log ins).
 I realized it was just some syntax errors here and there.
 What is making this more difficult (than it should be, I believe) is my lack of knowledge to print out the error logs to pin point the problems.
 I should figure that portion out next if I am to add more advanced functionality to Curated Canvas.

 **Link(s) to work:** Null

+***

+### Day 89: August 22, 2017, Tuesday

+**Today's Progress**: Worked on adding PHP functionality to Curated Canvas beta.

+**Thoughts:** Another great day for coding!
+I was able to accomplish a good deal of what I wanted to.
+I added many more form validation requirements for the user sign up and log in features.
+I was worried that changing it from the YouTube tutorial code would be out of my skillset, but I broke it down and was able to do it!
+The important step was ensuring that I fully understood the code before taking it apart and re-assembling it.
+Although some of the functions used, I've never heard of them before, I now understand what they do.
+That's the tricky part of beginning to code, to figure out if there is an already existing built-in function that can perform the task you're looking for, or do you have to code it from scratch?
+Luckily, online resources are simple to navigate and are always very helpful.
+I'm also enjoying pushing the new code to my GitHub repo, feels to professional when I do that.

+**Link(s) to work:** Null